cookiemonster/studenttracker.ml/README.md

 # China is tracking students
- Chinese schools using Facial Recognition Technology and other technogy to track their students.
+ Chinese schools using Facial Recognition Technology and other technology to track their students.

 ## Facial recognition